 John Gottman, PhD. and The Gottman Institute are world renowned, leaders in the study of relationships.
-The Seven Principles for Making Marriage Work is a New York Times best seller.
-With its content being evidenced based, practical and easy to apply, it’s used by couples and therapists all around the world!
+The Seven Principles for Making Marriage Work is a New York Times best seller, it's content being evidenced based, practical and easy to apply.
+Join couples all around the world who use these principles to navigate their relationship.

 After years of research it’s found that John Gottman can observe a couple for as little as 15 minutes and make predictions of divorce with a 91% accuracy.
 He has honed in on what makes and breaks a marriage, this is what we’ll be sharing with you in The Seven Principles for Making Marriage Work Workshop.
-The content is by the Gottman Institute and the leader, Kameela Osman was trained through the Institute, in delivering the workshop.
-Further enhancing this particular workshop is a co-lead, Darby Crosby, who has over 17 years of experience in psychotherapy.
+The content is by the Gottman Institute and adapted as per training by Kameela Osman, MSW, RSW.

 The workshop presents proven tools to help couples: